Projects in Ward 1

 - Real-Time Control Glen Road Sewer Chamber Construction

 The Glen Road Sewer Chamber is located underground in the middle of Glen Road and will undergo capital construction to improve control of combine sewer flows to the wastewater treatment plant.
-Included in the scope of work are full road closures on Glen Road between Macklin Street North and Tope Crescent to accommodate the excavation and replacement of an existing chamber.
+The scope of work includes full road closures on Glen Road between Macklin Street North and Tope Crescent to accommodate the excavation and replacement of an existing chamber.

 Status: Mobilization April 2023